ChetanbirSingh/PokeXplorer/docs/README.md

 - **JavaScript**

 ## Future Implementations/Improvements
-- Implement **local storage** to save the last searched Pokémon and restore it on page reload.
 - Add more **customization options**, such as displaying multiple Pokémon at once or including additional Pokémon-related data.

 ## Known Bugs